usmanbinnaeem/fsnd_capstone/README.md

 * Returns status code 200 and a JSON object with a `success` key and a `movie` key containing the title of the added movie on success.
 Sample request: `curl -X POST http://localhost:5000/movies -H "Authorization: Bearer <ACCESS_TOKEN>" -H "Content-Type: application/json" -d '{"title": "The Shawshank Redemption", "release_date": "1994-10-14"}'`

+## PATCH /movies/int:movie_id
+* General:
+  * Update an existing movie's information in the database.
+  * Requires `update:movies` permission.
+  * Request Arguments: A JSON object containing the `movie` `title` and/or `release_date`.
+* Returns: An object with a `success` boolean value and the updated `movie's id and title`.
+* Sample Request: ` curl --location --request PATCH 'https://capstone-project-fsnd.herokuapp.com/movies/1' \
+--header 'Authorization: Bearer <TOKEN>' \
+--header 'Content-Type: application/json' \
+--data-raw '{
+    "title": "The Godfather: Part II",
+    "release_date": "1974-12-20"
+}'
+`

+## DELETE /movies/{movie_id}

+* General:
+* Deletes a movie with a specific ID
+* Requires `authentication and permission` with the `delete:movies` permission
+* Request Headers:
+* Authorization: `Bearer <TOKEN>` (required) - The JWT token with valid permissions to delete movies
+* Response Body:
+* JSON object with the following keys:
+* success: a boolean indicating whether the request was successful or not
+* movie: the title of the deleted movie

+# RBAC controls
+The Casting Agency API uses Role-Based Access Control (RBAC) to restrict access to certain endpoints based on the user's role.
+The following roles are defined in the API:

+## Casting Assistant
+* Can view actors and movies
+## Casting Director
+* All permissions a Casting Assistant has
+* Add or delete an actor from the database
+* Modify actors or movies
+## Executive Producer
+* All permissions a Casting Director has
+* Add or delete a movie from the database

 ## Instructions to set up authentication